RegMix: Data Mixing Augmentation for Regression: Experiments

-We compare \method{} with the four baselines using the settings in Table~\ref{tbl:datasetcomparison}.
-Table~\ref{tbl:regressionaccuracy} shows the results for the three real datasets (the {\sf Synthetic} dataset results are similar and shown in Sec.~\ref{appendix:accuracyresults}). \method{} consistently and significantly outperforms all the baselines in terms of regression model performance, which demonstrates that it is able to pinpoint which examples should be mixed with how many kNNs.
-Figs.~\ref{fig:knnhistogramno2}--\ref{fig:knnhistogrambike} show which kNN options are frequently used by \method{} on the three real datasets (the kNN options for {\sf Synthetic} are in Sec.~\ref{appendix:accuracyresults}).
-Although \method{} is slower than the baselines due to the RL, the gained performance can be worth the effort in real applications because data augmentation is a one-time cost that can run in batch mode.
-Another observation is that Original Mixup performs relatively better for {\sf Product} than other datasets because linear interpolations work for longer data distances as evidenced by the large k = 223 value of Global kNN.
-In general, \method{} outperforms Original Mixup by a larger margin the less effective the linear interpolations.
+We compare \method{} with the six baselines using the settings in Table~\ref{tbl:datasetcomparison}.
+Table~\ref{tbl:regressionaccuracy} shows the results for all the datasets. \method{} consistently outperforms all the baselines in terms of regression model performance, which demonstrates that it is able to pinpoint which examples should be mixed with how many kNNs.
+Fig.~\ref{fig:knnhistograms} shows which kNN options are frequently used by \method{} on all the datasets.
+When reading the histograms, keep in mind that the x-axis is an exponential series instead of a linear one.
+The y-axis is the frequency ratio ranging from 0 to 1.
+For Fig.~\ref{fig:knnhistogramno2}, the frequency ratios are high for small kNN values and gradually lower for larger kNN values.
+This result is consistent with Fig.~\ref{fig:datadistance_no2} where mixed examples with the longer distance increase RMSE.
+Fig.~\ref{fig:knnhistogrambike} has a similar distribution as Fig.~\ref{fig:knnhistogramno2} and is consistent with Fig.~\ref{fig:datadistance_bike}.
+Fig.~\ref{fig:knnhistogramproduct}'s histogram is more uniform, which means that the larger kNN values have relatively higher frequencies compared to the {\sf NO2} and {\sf Bike} datasets.
+This result is consistent with Fig.~\ref{fig:datadistance_product}, where mixing is actually helpful for a wide range of data distances.
+Finally, Fig.~\ref{fig:knnhistogramsynthetic} has a similar distribution as Fig.~\ref{fig:knnhistogramproduct}.